AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-bad-performance-when-mariadb-tries-to-cast-the-entitys-ids.md

 ---
 # ACSD-55414: Bad performance when MariaDB tries to cast the `entitys_ids`

-The ACSD-55414 patch fixes the issue where bad performance occurs issue when the MariaDB tries to convert entitys_ids from string to integer, poor performance occurs.
+The ACSD-55414 patch fixes the issue where the performance of reindexing is hampered when the MariaDB tries to convert `entitys_ids` from string to integer.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.41 is installed.
 The patch ID is ACSD-55414.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.
+Please note that the issue is fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions